 6. Look out for special offers

 Admittedly, this isn’t a way to lower your boiler replacement cost.
 But given the high upfront cost for a new boiler, it’s worth checking if there are any deals or special offers available.
-At EDF, we often have special offers on smart home products when you take out a new boiler through us.
-Find out more here.

 7. Should you buy a secondhand boiler?